talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 > \TalonOne\Client\Model\InlineResponse20013 getApplicationCustomersByAttributes($body)

-Get a list of the customer profiles that match the given attributes
+Get a list of the customer profiles that match the given attributes (with total count)

 Gets a list of all the customer profiles for the account that exactly match a set of attributes.
 The match is successful if all the attributes of the request are found in a profile, even if the profile has more attributes that are not present on the request.
 [Customer Profile]: https://help.talon.one/hc/en-us/articles/360005130739-Data-Model#CustomerProfile